Connect – Create

 Sharing stories makes the world a better place, brings us together to make sense of our world and discover who we really are, while deepening our understanding of others.
 Join in!
 Join a workshop, come to a live performance, submit your film or script.

-Voices of Women is an award-winning creative storytelling program with a cross cultural focus founded in 2018 to allow women to speak and imagine.
-Voices of Women has encouraged over 1,500 First Nations and diverse women in Australia and internationally to create and share their unique story and have engaged nearly 200 women in workshops across Sydney and regional NSW.
-It has presented 100 stories in 46 live shows in Wagga Wagga, Dubbo, Newcastle, Goulburn, Ryde, Ultimo, Leichhardt.
+Powered by a company of diverse female actors, musicians, writers, producers, filmmakers and artists, VOW has was founded in 2018 to allow women to speak and imagine.
+Since then, it has encouraged over 1,500 First Nations and diverse women in Australia and internationally to create and share their unique story and has engaged with nearly 200 women in workshops across Sydney and regional NSW.
+It has presented 100 stories in 46 live shows from regional communities in Wagga Wagga, Dubbo and Goulburn to metropolitan communities in Ryde, Ultimo and Leichhardt.

 Voices of Women works with First Nations advisors in all Country’s where we make a creative space.
 We proudly encourage all cultures to contribute to these creative projects.